 Disposition of market discount bonds.
 See section 1276 for rules on the disposition of any market discount bonds.
+See Pub.
+550 for more information.

 Capital gain distributions.
-Report the total amount of capital gain distributions (for the entire year) as long-term capital gain on line 10, column (f), regardless of how long the corporation held the investment.
-Enter on line 10, column (g) capital gain distributions from column (f) that were attributed to periods after May 5, 2003.
+Report the total amount of capital gain distributions as long-term capital gain on line 10, column (f), regardless of how long the corporation held the investment.